A: Yes! Please fill out a Youth Contest application and send it in to AMHA.

 A: Please submit a Youth Contest Report and send it in to AMHA.

 A: No, youth under the age of 22 do not need to be an AMHA member to participate in Youth Contests at a local/regional level.
-They do, however, have to become members should they qualify and choose to compete in the Youth of the Year Contest at the Morgan Grand National and World Championship Horse Show.
+They do need to be members to compete in the Youth of the Year Contest at the Morgan Grand National and World Championship Horse Show.

 A: There are five levels to the Horsemastership program that are named after famous Morgan stallions.
 Each work book is a little more challenging and hands on than the last so youth continue learning about the breed and developing their horsemanship skills.
 The levels are Bulrush, Woodbury, Sherman, Black Hawk and Justin Morgan (in their respective order).